wintercms/docs/backend-forms.md

         return ['#000000', '#111111', '#222222']
     }

 If the `availableColors` field in not defined in the YAML file, the colorpicker uses a set of 20 default colors.
+You can also define a custom set of default colors to be used in all color pickers that do not have the `availableColors` field specified.
+This can be managed in the **Customize back-end** area of the Settings.

 <a name="widget-datatable"></a>
 ### Data table